 The boats we will look at are between 15 Ft and 30 Ft.
 There are federal and state laws that govern how large of a trailer you can tow without a CDL license or oversize load permits, and 30 Ft will be right at the upper end of what is allowable in most states, though some states will allow larger trailers.

-Within this 15 Ft to 30 Ft range, there some great options to choose from that will help you build memories on the water for years to come.
+Within this 15 Ft to 30 Ft range, there some great different types of boats to choose from that will help you build memories on the water for years to come.

-We are going to talk about the dry weight, gear and fuel weight, trailer weight, and Gross Trailer Weight of 9 Center Console models, and by the end, you’ll be a pro.
+We are going to talk about the dry weight, wet weight, gear and fuel weight, trailer weight, and Gross Trailer Weight of 9 Center Console models, and by the end, you’ll be a pro.

 It has a self-bailing deck, a lot of storage, and platforms in the bow and stern to fish from.
 This model also offers a Deep-V hull that will give the stability of a much larger boat.